beaverbuilder/documentation/beaver-builder/developer/module-deprecations.md

 ### How Does it Work?

 The module deprecations API works by sticking a version number on each module when added to the layout.
-If no deprecated versions are defined, the version will 1.
+If no deprecated versions are defined, the version will be 1.
 If deprecated versions are defined, the highest version number + 1 will be used as the latest instead.

 That version number is used to load the code associated with it.
 For example, let's say you deprecated a module's `frontend.php` file and are now on version 2 of the module.
 For any modules on version 1, `my-module/deprecated/v1/includes/frontend.php` will be loaded instead of the latest at `my-module/includes/frontend.php`.